RobertBendun/harmonia/README.md

 - [ ] MIDI play
 - [ ] Health check - ensure that JS knows when server is alive (and thus keeps shown state in sync with the server)
 - [ ] Server state save & restore - doesn't require user to provide all files every time

+## Why Rust?

+Since this library will be used with [Ableton/Link](https://github.com/Ableton/link) why write it in Rust?
+On the one hand I tried writing web interface using C++ (and [Boost.Beast](https://github.com/boostorg/beast)) but UX of this library is painful.
+Due to C++ releasing coroutines in C++20, and people pleaser mentality of the library it has broken API, supporting many different ways of doing the same thing, which leads to noisy code, poor documentation and chaos.
+Maybe I'm just not intended target or I'm not expirienced enough with it or boost in general.

+On the other hand, writing servers in Rust is almost-painless, with great documentation and API design.